CoderAcademy-BRI/cafe-rails-start/README.md

-# README
+# Cafe Rails App

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration
+This is a simple app to implement a cafe, based on the ruby cafe and mvc cafe we have already built in class

+- Ruby version: 2.6.3

+- Configuration - Update config/database.yml with postgresql details

-* Database creation
+- Database creation - rails db:setup

-* Database initialization
+- Database initialization - rails db:migrate

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...